 Another benefit is the prevention of mental and physical fatigue.
 This is related to the first point.
 Fatigue interferes with information processing.
 Therefore, a strategy that reduces fatigue can help in students’ learning new material.

 However, there are times when short intense sessions are not enough to achieving mastery.
 Project learning may be one example.
-When completing a project, it often requires several long stretches of completing task that is not conducive to distributed practice.
+When completing a project, it often requires several long stretches of completing tasks that are not conducive to distributed practice.

 When using distributed practice it is important to remember to keep the length of the practice short.
 This maintains motivation.
 In addition, the time between sessions should initial be short as well and lengthen as mastery develops.
 If the practice sessions are too far a part, students will forget.